colecornford/blog/content/page/start.md

 * Adversaries know our applications and networks better than we do
 * We're playing cat and mouse constantly, putting in controls that are already aged when they go-live
-* It seems no matter how much education we provide users we still get plenty of clicks on <a href="../evil">phishing</a> links constantly.
+* It seems no matter how much education we provide users we still get plenty of clicks on [phishing](/evil) links constantly.
 * and plenty more...

 If you're seeing this, then you might feel that the future isn't particularly bright for InfoSec.
 We're living in a very fast-paced time, and the challenges we encounter are not easy to solve by any means.